 What is a Blue Gray Color?

 I know what you’re thinking – what on earth is blue gray paint (or gray blue paint, depending on what you call it!).
-According to Wikipedia, blue gray is a color that is a blue with strong gray undertones, or conversely, a color that looks gray on the color swatch but actually has a strong blue undertone.
+Blue gray is a color that is a blue with strong gray undertones, or conversely, a color that looks gray on the color swatch but actually has a strong blue undertone.

 I always start by pulling out color samples to make sure we are on the same page – whether they want a gray with a strong blue undertone, or a blue with a gray undertone.

 Whether you want a grayish-blue or a blueish-gray, I’ve got you covered!

-Why Are Blue Gray Paint Colors So Popular?
+Why Are These Grayish Blue Paint Colors So Popular?

 Blue grey paint colors are fresh, modern and work with any design style.
 They look sophisticated and stylish in any home.
 They are popular because they work with any style of home decor.